m-dandrea/LAVA/README.md

 > [!NOTE]
 Be aware with __landcover data__: This type of data is good to estimate the potential but is still away from a precise local measurement.
 The landcover data is derived from satellite images and prone to erros.
 Note, that there is often only the category "built-up area" which includes all areas where something is built on the land.
 So, there is no differentiation between urban areas and stand-alone industrial or agricultural complexes, which may not need so much buffer distance to renewable energy installations.
 Sometimes even parts of roads are classified as "built-up area" in the landcover data.
 For a detailed analysis to derive something like priority zones for renewables, detailed local geospatial data is needed, which has a high resolution and differentiates between areas in a more detailed way.\
-> To better model urban areas, it is possible to use gridded population data as a proxy dataset, instead of using the "built-up" area from the landcover data.
+> It is possible to use gridded population data as a proxy dataset, but that might miss some areas with houses.
+Careful consideration must be given to which data is used.

 > [!NOTE]
 Take additional care when using a study region with a __coastline__.
 Coastlines can be very difficult and complex.
 Always cross check the results.